Lucía Zárate: Career

-At age twelve, Zárate moved from Mexico over to the United States, where she was exhibited for her small stature.
+At age twelve, Zárate moved from Mexico to the United States, where she was exhibited for her small stature.
 She first worked as part of an act billed as the "Fairy Sisters", later partnering with Francis Joseph Flynn (billed under the stage name "General Mite") to exhibit internationally.
 In 1889 she was billed in The Washington Post as the "marvelous Mexican midget" and described as "a tiny but all powerful magnet to draw the public."

-An 1876 book published by Oxford University discussed a visit to Zárate paid by several medical professionals, who could not certainly verify that she was twelve years old, but they could ascertain through her dental development that she was at least six years old.
-She weighed 14 pounds (6.4 kg) at her peak at age 20.
-At the time, her height was measured at 20 in tall, and her calf was measured as 4 in in circumference, 1 in more than the thumb of an average adult man.
-She was with her parents at the time and found to be healthy and intelligent, able to speak some English along with her native Spanish.

 Death

-After her circus train became stranded in the snowy Sierra Nevada mountains, Zárate died of hypothermia in 1890.
+On January 15, 1890, while traveling on the Central Pacific Railroad to San Francisco for an appearance, an intense blizzard known as "the Great Snow Blockade of 1890" caused the train to become stalled at Truckee, California.
+Zárate was one of hundreds of passengers trapped in blizzard conditions that lasted for weeks in what was then very remote areas in the Sierra Nevada and western Nevada, awaiting the progress of a rotary snowplow that would clear passage for the stuck trains.
+Many fell ill as influenza spread among the trapped passengers, with a single train car serving as a makeshift infirmary, as Truckee lacked any sort of medical facilities.
+Several passengers died, among them Lucía Zárate, who, according to varied reports, died on January 28 or 29, of what has been variously described as a gastritis and/or exposure.

+Legacy

+As of September 2011, her family home in Zempoala, known as Casa Grande, was open to the public as a museum.